Trixelit/CTF-Writeups/DEADFACE CTF 2023/SQL/challenges/Clean Up on Aisle 5.md

 SELECT * FROM inventory WHERE drug_id = 26 AND facility_id IN(SELECT facility_id FROM facilities WHERE city = "Phoenix") ORDER BY qty DESC;
 ```

-This will return this data:
+Which will return this data:

 ```sql
 +--------+---------+-------------+---------+------+
 | inv_id | drug_id | facility_id | locator | qty  |